pieterbonnet/pbDateComputation/README.md

 # pbHolidaysComputation
 Calculate holidays, closures, and working days with Xojo.
-Edit, save and restore parameters from a database.

 The repository is provided with an example project, allowing you to show how to calculate event dates and how to calculate working days, the next working day after a date, etc.
+Save or load event definitions and closure periods into databases.

 Most classes can be used alone, or you can also use them togaether, especially with the RegionDatesWorked and MultiRegionDatesWorked classes, for much greater efficiency.
 Classes also allow you to save data.